 Direct3D 11 supports several floating-point representations.
 All floating-point computations operate under a defined subset of the IEEE 754 32-bit single precision floating-point rules.
-Here we describe the floating-point rules that Direct3D 11 supports.

 - 32-bit floating-point rules